-Neutering your Sheltie means to surgically remove the tesicles.
-The procedure completely eradicates your dog's ability to impregnant females and reduces the risk of developing diseases of the reproductive organs.
+Neutering your Sheltie means to surgically remove the testicles.
+The procedure completely eradicates your dog's ability to impregnate females and reduces the risk of developing diseases of the reproductive organs.

 Neutering is a routine procedure for dogs and is considered the most responsible option for pet owners.
 Rescue shelters spay and neuter all dogs when they are re-homed.
 And with good reason.

 According to The Humane Society, 3,000,000 unwanted dogs are put down in US shelters every year.
 That's about 1 dog every 10 seconds.
 Often, these animals are the unplanned offspring of cherished family pets.
 How can you help stop this tragedy?
 Neuter your Sheltie.